BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The increase in amp damage and the reduction of Lifesteal should encourage more usage of the Barrier.

-Charged Relay - Replaced reload speed with fire rate, increase maximum movement speed to 40%, increased maximum fire rate to 35% and now affects burst fire delay.
+Charged Relay - Replaced reload speed with fire rate, increase maximum movement speed to 40%, increased maximum fire rate to 35% and now affects burst fire delay, and made it more clear that the Barrier must be on the ground in order to receive the bonuses.

  ┗----Rationale: Two augments in the same tree shouldn't be boosting the exact same stat.
 Thus the reload speed has been replaced with fire rate.